CAN programming interface environment

 ◆ CpCoreBufferConfig

-CpStatus_tv CpCoreBufferConfig ( CpPort_ts * ptsPortV,
+CpStatus_tv CP_API CpCoreBufferConfig ( CpPort_ts * ptsPortV,

 uint8_t ubBufferIdxV,